Outdoor TVs, Digital Signage Displays Keep Their Cool

 “Can SunBriteTV and SunBriteDS outdoor TVs handle temperatures up to 130 degrees Fahrenheit?”
 “Can your HDTVs and digital signage monitors function in high-heat manufacturing environments?”
 “How long can they tolerate continuous hot temps?”

+What is the best TV for outdoor use?
 As the leader in engineering outdoor televisions and commercial digital displays designed to operate under harsh conditions, we often receive inquiries from companies in need of TV, video monitor or digital signage display units for their specialized – often extreme – situations.
 For example, a manufacturing setting that throws-off ambient high temps when working non-stop – such as an auto assembly plant or steel mill.

 We continuously test our hi-def outdoor televisions & digital signage models.
 Our most recent, extreme heat testing of a 55″ Pro Series outdoor HDTV (SB-5517HD) proved that SunBriteTV and SunBriteDS weatherproof displays are built to endure extreme conditions – both outdoors and in.